AnKingMed/MedTermsList/README.md

 20% off Keyboard Maestro discount available on  [https://www.ankingmed.com/discounts](https://www.ankingmed.com/discounts)  (non-affiliate)

 ## How do I add or change words in the list?
 You can suggest a Pull Request on this GitHub account!
+If you search a term that does not appear, search `NOT AVAILABLE` and it will bring you to the GitHub file.
 The Macro pulls the list from here as long as you have an internet connection.

 \*_You can also click the edit icon at the top right of the page and GitHub will automatically fork and create a Pull Request with the changes._